enonic/old-xp-doc/doc/reference/view-functions/imageUrl.rst

 _filter
   Styling filters to use on the image.
 More than one filter may be combined with a semicolon.
-See *Styling* here: :ref:`reference-image-processor` .
+See: :ref:`reference-image-styling`

 _type
   URL type.
 Either ``server`` (server-relative URL) or ``absolute``.
 Default is ``server``.